polterguy/polterguy.github.io/index.md

 * [Super-DRY development for ASP.NET Core](https://docs.microsoft.com/en-us/archive/msdn-magazine/2019/june/patterns-and-practices-super-dry-development-for-asp-net-core) - Describes the idea of _"super DRY code"_, which is at the heart of Magic
 * ++++

-The main architect of Magic has researched Magic and its underlying ideas for more than a decade, and has been working and consulting for some of the largest financial trading broker firms on the planet - Some of whom are operating in markets moving 5.1 trillion dollars on a daily basis.
-Needles to say, but Magic is _very, very, very_ secure.
-For some of these firms, Magic has saved millions of dollars in development costs, while at the same time tightened security significantly.

-Magic was also built using a TDD approach, and there are hundreds of unit tests in the project, that verifies the integrity of every possible course of code flow, whenever we apply change to its underlying code.
-Magic's source code, has also been scrutinised by thousands of (human) developers, without being able to find any security holes in it.

 ## Code quality and performance

 A Magic application will outperform the equivalent Entity Framework solution with at least 5x in speed